 The IMPEL vision is to integrate market-oriented skillsets with the advanced scientific thinking at the national labs in order to focus early-stage building technologies R&D on industry gaps, and catalyze it towards private sector engagement and impact.

 Our team collaborates with governments, utilities, and industry to encourage more efficient use of energy and other resources in the industrial sector.
 We develop energy and demand management practices, standards, policies, analysis, and technologies for both the U.S. and world markets.

 The Residential Building Systems group (RBS) works on problems associated with whole-building integration involving modeling, measurement, design, and operation.
 Most of its tasks focus on the movement of air and associated penalties involving distribution of pollutants, energy and fresh air.

 The Simulation Research Group specializes in the research, development and deployment of software that support the design and operation of buildings, as well as the research of next-generation building energy and control systems.

-The Smart Energy Analytics Campaign is a program led by the U.S. Department of Energy that encourages the use of a wide variety of commercially available Energy Management and Information Systems (EMIS) technologies and ongoing monitoring practices to help uncover those energy-saving opportunities and improve building performance for the long run.
+The Smart Energy Analytics Campaign is a database led by the U.S. Department of Energy that encourages the use of a wide variety of commercially available Energy Management and Information Systems (EMIS) technologies and ongoing monitoring practices to help uncover those energy-saving opportunities and improve building performance for the long run.